Qualux/cohesion-cms/wp-content/plugins/elementor/readme.txt

 * PHP version 8.1 or greater
 * MySQL version 5.6 or greater
-* cohesion Memory limit of 64 MB or greater (128 MB or higher is preferred)
+* WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)

 https://www.youtube.com/watch?v=9EZ159ryFNs

 = Installation =

-1. Install using the cohesion built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your cohesion installation.
+1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
-2. Activate the plugin through the 'Plugins' menu in cohesion.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Pages > Add New
 4. Press the 'Edit with Elementor' button.
 5. Now you can drag and drop widgets from the left panel onto the content area, as well as add new sections and columns that make up the page structure.